-- Remember: Cutting down can help you quit, but it's not a substitute for quitting.
-If you're down to about seven cigarettes a day, it's time to set your target quit date, and get ready to stick to it.
+Remember: Cutting down can help you quit.
+It is no substitute for quitting.
+If you are at 7 cigarettes a day, it's time to set your target quit date.

-- If you light up many times during the day without even thinking about it, try to look in a mirror each time you put a match to your cigarette.
+- Try to look in a mirror each time you put a match to your cigarette.
 You may decide you don't need it.